S3-working-group/s3-practical-guide/content/src/patterns/organizational-structure.md

 -   support the continuous [flow of value](glossary:flow-of-value)
 -   enable effective collaboration around dependencies
 -   ensure information is available to those who need it
--   distribute power to influence as required
+-   distribute resources and power to influence as required

 The basic building blocks for organizational structure are interdependent, connected domains.